 The snow started falling in February and really didn’t stop, which meant we were in for some prime conditions when we traveled back to Vermont to Okemo Mountain Resort in the middle of March.
 We loved exploring a new-to-us mountain.
 Tommy and Teddy were thrilled with their Nordica Drop Session – a three-hour lesson that had them learning to ski terrain park elements and tearing through Okemo’s many glades.
 And let’s not forget the tabletop s’mores…

 As I look back on all these great family ski trips, in addition to feeling extremely blessed and thankful, I’m also more and more convinced that these type of vacations are one of the best ways to spend time together as family.
+We really enjoyed visiting a mountain that we have never been to before, because it was a completely new experience.
+I was discussing this with a friend the other day, who recommended I take a look at this article on 3 of the Worlds most amazing mountains.
+We have never been to any of them, so they are definitely going on the bucket list!
+I will make sure we continue to have vacations like this.
 I loved watching the boys improve their skills – by the end of the season, I could barely keep up with them when we skied in the trees.
 No matter what the conditions were like, and no matter how cold it was, we always had a great time as I think these pictures demonstrate.

 I hope you enjoyed this wintery photo review.
 I’m hoping to add some more photos to my Instagram stream later today as I hit the slopes at Breckenridge in Colorado, which just received a whopping 15 inches of snow.
 I’m here to talk families and skiing at the Mountain Travel Symposium, but first I definitely want to get a few runs in.
 Who says winter is over?